joeyabruzzo/checkmate-bsd/README.md

 # checkmate-bsd
 A set of registry files that removes Beaverton School District restrictions on personal devices.

+Windows only for now. macOS and Linux versions coming soon.

 Installation on Windows:
 1. Download the latest version of the checkmate-bsd.reg file.
 2. Add the file to the Registry.